open-data-fabric/open-data-fabric/rfcs/012-recommend-base16-encoding.md

 2) Recommend new implementations to use `base16` encoding ([RFC4648](https://datatracker.ietf.org/doc/html/rfc4648)) where possible to avoid the pitfalls described in motivation section.

-3) For now, continue using `base58-btc` for DID encoding to maintain compatibility with `did:key` spec
+3) Update `did:odf` method specification to use `base16` encoding too, while allowing to transcode to `base58btc` for compatibility with `did:key` method.

 ## Compatibility
 This change will be executed as part of the backwards compatibility breaking changes.

 ## Drawbacks
-Declaring that we support multiple `multibase` encodings instead of just one may slightly complicate compatibility between implementations, but since multibase is a self-describing format these issues should be easily addressable.
+1) **Compatibility**: Declaring that we support multiple `multibase` encodings instead of just one may slightly complicate compatibility between implementations, but since `multibase` is a self-describing format these issues should be easily addressable.
 This approach also has additional benefit of upgradeability.

-For an implementation choosing to stick with `base16` recommendation the main drawback is the **increase of length** of hashes in:
+2) **Increase of length**: For an implementation choosing to stick with `base16` recommendation the main drawback is the increase of length of hashes in:
 - file and directory names
 - human-readable formats
 - presentation layer

 Because the binary representation is unaffected we don't see this as an issue.

+3) **`did:key` compatibility**: `did:key` spec currently only allows `base58btc` encoding.
+By using `base16` in `did:odf`, we will have to transcode the DIDs when passing them to frameworks that work with `did:key`.
+The main drawback is that developers will not be able to visually compare or search by a `did:key` that, for example, appears in an auth token, without performing conversion first.

+We believe accept this issue while expecting that:
+- Most places that accept `did:odf` (e.g. API endpoints) can perform transcoding automatically
+- The choice of `base58btc` in `did:key` method will be reconsidered as per this [open issue](https://github.com/w3c-ccg/did-method-key/issues/21), potentially opening `did:key` up to supporting multiple `multibase` encodings.

 ## Alternatives
 - `base32hex` encoding is case-insensitive and maintains sort order - dismissed as it can still form obscene words